Twitter's CEO thinks Elon Musk is great at Twitter. These messages must not have shown up in his feed.

 — Elon Musk (@elonmusk) April 1, 2018

-On April 1, Musk wrote an outlandish tweet about Tesla going “So bankrupt, you can’t believe it,” as an April Fools day joke.
+On April 1, Musk wrote an outlandish tweet about Tesla going “So bankrupt, you can’t believe it” as an April Fools’ Day joke.
 Financial experts didn’t find it funny, as the company had recently endured a round of news stories highlighting production and fiscal difficulties.
 Musk tweeted the joke on a Sunday when markets were closed.

-Comparing to journalists to despots.
+Comparing journalists to despots

 After being particularly frustrated with press coverage of him and Tesla, Musk tweeted that he would create a website to vet and rank news outlets.
 Musk’s motivations for creating such a site were immediately questioned by members of the media.
 Musk likened their critiques to logic deployed by tyrants.